lunch-money/developers/source/includes/_changelog.md

 # Changelog

 A log of changes.
 Breaking changes will be denoted with 🚨
+## Dec 20, 2024
+- The [Transaction Insert Object](#Transaction-Object-to-Insert) now accepts a `plaid_account_id` allowing developers to update or modify transactions associated with plaid accounts if the "Allow Modifications to Transactions" property is set.
+- The bug that prevented users from inserting transactions with the same `asset_id`/`external_id` as a previously deleted transaction has been fixed.

 ## June 15, 2024
 - New endpoint: [GET /v1/recurring_items](#get-recurring-items)